srujanateki7/FlightSearch/README.md

 # FlightSearch

-According to the json data it provides the flight information like time,Source ,Destination and amount
+According to the json data it provides the flight information like time,Source ,Destination and amount.
+It is Responsive as well.